Basic Examples for the DoE Subpackage¶

 Example 2: Design on the surface of a cone / nonlinear equality¶

-Note that due to missing sampling methods in opti, the initial points provided to IPOPT don't satisfy the constraints.
+Remark: Due to missing sampling methods, the initial points provided to IPOPT don't satisfy the constraints.
+But this does not matter for the solution.

 domain = Domain(